RyanHolanda/tabnews-ios/README.md

 To run this app on your machine is very easy.
 Just clone this repository, Build and Run the "TabNews" Target

 ## Run Tests
-To run tests from the CLI TabNews uses Fastlane(Be sure to have it installed), navigate to the project root and use the following command:
+To run tests from the CLI we use Fastlane(Be sure to have it installed).
+Now, Navigate to the project root and use the following command:

 • `bundle exec fastlane test` (This command will run all test targets)

+To run tests from Xcode, select the TabNews target in the debug version, and then go to Product > Test